sanskrit/learnsanskrit.org/content/guide/compounds/the-tatpurusha.md

 {aka the determinative compound}

 {dfn {s tatpuruSa}} literally means "his man" or "his servant."
-In a {s tatpuruSa} compound, one word is the main idea and the other word describes it in some way:
+In a {s tatpuruSa} compound, the second word is the main idea and the first word describes it in some way:

 {ex